The Bridge Family Center operates five Short-Term Assessment & Respite (STAR) homes in West Hartford, Southington, Manchester, Wolcott, and Harwinton.

 STAR homes are staffed 24 hours a day; at least two staff are on duty at all times.
 Each home has a Program Director and a Clinical Coordinator, as well as a part-time nurse and limited psychiatric hours.
 All staff members are trained in applying the Relational Model and are certified to administer medications and CPR.
 All staff must obtain certification in Therapeutic Crisis Intervention (TCI), a 30-hour course focused on basic counseling skills and verbal de-escalation.
 Mike Rulnick, MPA, the director of residential services, oversees the STAR homes.

-The Bridge Youth Shelter (originally called Junction 1019) opened in West Hartford in 1978.
+(most recently the Bridge Youth Shelter and originally Junction 1019) opened in West Hartford in 1978.
 It has been one of the Bridge's flagship programs and has been consistently full.
 The program director at the West Hartford shelter is Maiya Pierre, a master's level social worker who has worked with both girls and boys at DCF and as a program director at a group home.

 Though STAR homes typically have 6 beds, the West Hartford home has 3 additional beds for young people who are not involved in the state system of care.